kalmanodds/astro-blog/src/content/blog/how-i-added-astro-view-transitions.md

 Working with Astro has been super nice so far.
 Upgrading the framework and adding brand new functionality in just a few lines of code is the epitome of good DX.
 If you've been contemplating trying Astro out after the 3.0 release, I urge you to pull the trigger.

-The Source code for this website can be found [here](https://github.com/kalmanodds/astro-blog).
+The source code for this website can be found on [github](https://github.com/kalmanodds/astro-blog).